-Those at the expert level play a valued part in strategic leadenship and may have an external role alonguide their internal leadenship position.
+Those at the expert level play a valued part in strategic leadership and may have an external role alongside their internal leadership position.
 They influence the governance agenda, are frequently consulted and often lead on specific initiatives, some of which may not be governance centred.
-They actively support the development of their organisation and externally.
+They actively support the development of other governance professionals, both within their organisation and externally.
 They are seen from outside their organisation as leaders in governance generally and within their sector.

-With extensive practical experience and existing professional training, CPD is focused on refreshing, updating and extending existing knowledge
+With extensive practical experience and existing professional training, CPD is focused on refreshing, updating and extending existing lengths and